etases/EduBlock.Report/Requirement.md

 * **Actors:** Third party
 * **Preconditions:**
   * Third party has the key.
-* **Postconditions:** System show student's academic profile and records for third party's member.
+* **Post Conditions:** System show student's academic profile and records for third party's member.
 * **Flow of Events:**
   * Third party go to EduBlock.
   * Third party enter the key.
-  * System show student's academic profile and records for third party's member.
+  * System shows student's academic profile and records for third party's member.
 * **Alternate Flow:**
   * System displays "Invalid key" if the key is invalid.
 * **Exception:**